GovTechSG/CFT-Docs/whitelisting.md

 # Tenant Whitelisting Requirements

+To ensure connectivity between CFT and agency systems, IP whitelisting is required in two places:
+- **On CFT side:** For agencies connecting to our servers
+- **On agency side:** For agencies to [configure their firewalls](/firewall-clearance.md) to allow traffic from CFT IPs.

-This diagram illustrates CFT Firewall configuration, depicting the various connections between CFT and Tenant systems and zones.
+This diagram illustrates the various connections between CFT and Tenant systems and zones.

 ![firewall-clearances](assets/firewall-clearances.png)